dtonon/papiro/README.md

 # Papiro

-**Papiro is a script that encodes and decodes files to/from QR Code(s).**
+**Papiro encodes and decodes files to/from QR Code(s).**

 You can encode a single file or a full directory, in the latter case the data are zipped before the encoding.

-The QR Codes are saved in a single pdf, ready to print; the rebuild process is done on a group of QR Codes' photos.
+The QR Codes are saved in a single (eventually multi page) pdf, ready to print; the rebuild process is done on a group of QR Codes' photos.
 Papiro is useful to save files in a non digital fashion for backup and portability pourposes using a printer.
-You can encode passwords, secrets, credentials, 2FA backup codes, crypto seeds ([mind the privacy](#security--encryption)!) and any text/binary file.
+You can encode passwords, secrets, credentials, 2FA backup codes, crypto seeds ([mind the privacy](#privacy--encryption)!) and any text/binary file.

 _Papiro_ is the italian word for "papyrus" :page_with_curl:

 ## Why QR Codes on paper?

-Because paper seems the [most resilient storage medium on earth](https://superuser.com/questions/374609/what-medium-should-be-used-for-long-term-high-volume-data-storage-archival), at least for low volume data, and QR Codes have an interesting error-checking system.
+Because paper seems the [most resilient and cost-effective storage medium on earth](https://superuser.com/questions/374609/what-medium-should-be-used-for-long-term-high-volume-data-storage-archival), at least for low volume data, and QR Codes have an interesting error-checking system.
 So it is a nice backup solution to pair with digital ones.

 ## Specs & Performances